glacials/twos.dev/src/cold/guide.md

 <h4>B. I work weird hours.</h4>

-Motivation strikes me randomly—sometimes during aworkday, but also sometimes on a Sunday, or at 4 AM, or for 16 hours straight.
+Motivation strikes me randomly—sometimes during a workday, but also sometimes on a Sunday, or at 4 AM, or for 16 hours straight.
 To counterbalance, I shorten my workdays and the math roughly works out.
 If you see emails or commits from me with unhealthy-feeling timestamps,